-Major win for consumers by The Bell law Firm in WV Supreme Court in NH arbitration
+Major win for consumers by Stewart Bell, PLLC in WV Supreme Court in NH arbitration

-Posted on behalf of The Bell Law Firm, PLLC on Jul 05, 2011 in Nursing Home Injury or Death
+Posted on behalf of Stewart Bell, PLLC on Jul 05, 2011 in Nursing Home Injury or Death

 This week the West Virginia Supreme Court of Appeals issued over an 80 page ruling covering multiple cases involving nursing home arbitration in West Virginia.
-Justice Ketchum, writing for the Court covering cases brought by The Bell Law Firm, PLLC, as well as a Mississippi firm and a Clarksburg, West Virginia, attorney, expressed serious reservations and problems with the practice of several nursing home chains that have attempted to evade public accountability for their conduct and actions toward residents by slipping in a mandatory binding arbitration agreement.
+Justice Ketchum, writing for the Court covering cases brought by Stewart Bell, PLLC, as well as a Mississippi firm and a Clarksburg, West Virginia, attorney, expressed serious reservations and problems with the practice of several nursing home chains that have attempted to evade public accountability for their conduct and actions toward residents by slipping in a mandatory binding arbitration agreement.